ibakshay/github-actions-ci/README.md

 `GitHub Actions` is a feature introduced last year and there are already lot of  awesome actions like [automatic-rebase](https://github.com/marketplace/actions/automatic-rebase), [post-slack-message](https://github.com/marketplace/actions/post-slack-message) availabe in the [GitHub MarketPlace](https://github.com/marketplace?type=actions).
 GitHub  Actions are just automated scripts managed and run by GitHub, orchestating any workflow  and  can be triggered  based on any [GitHub event](https://developer.github.com/actions/managing-workflows/workflow-configuration-options/#events-supported-in-workflow-files).

 Last week, GitHub has introduced beta of GitHub Actions Version 2 with fully integrated Continuous Integration and Delivery (CI/CD) support.
 I was very excited to try this new feature and I have implemented the GitHub Actions CI for the forked open-source project [CLA Assistant](https://github.com/ibakshay/cla-assistant).
 In this post, I will you show you how easy It is to get started with Github Actions for CI.

 ### Why GitHub Actions CI/CD ?

 As there are already lot of amazing CI/CD platforms around like Travis, CircleCI, you might be asking why should I choose GitHub Actions over other CI/CD platforms.

+I'm not saying that GitHub Actions is the best CI/CD platform , I'd rather say it totally depends upon your requirements.
+However, I will just share a few advantages you will get If you are using GitHub Actions for CI/CD.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for